solo-io/packer-plugin-arm-image/README.md

 Note: resizing is only supported for the last active partition in an MBR partition table (as there is no need to move things).

+This builder uses the following uses this kernel feature:
+- support for `/proc/sys/fs/binfmt_misc` so that ARM binaries are automatically executred with qemu

+## Operation
+This provisioner allows you to run packer provisioners on your ARM image locally.
+It does so by mounting the image on to the local file system, and then using `chroot` combined with `binfmt_misc` to the provisioners in a simulated ARM environment.

 # Configuration
 To use, you need to provide an existing image that we will then modify.
 We re-use packer's support for downloading ISOs (though the image should not be an ISO file).